Bible Prophecy in Chronology series (post #7)

 Since the leader “Gog” is described as coming from a place “far north” of Israel (Ezekiel 38:14-15, 39:1-2), most commentators identify him as the leader of that land we now call Russia.
 This goes along with the Jewish historian Josephus, who identified Magog as the land of the Scythians, which was located in what is now Russia.
 For that matter, “Magog” is the translation of the Hebrew word Rosh, and according to Wilhelm Gesenius, a famous expert in Hebrew, Rosh should actually be translated as Russia.

 Okay, so when will this infamous invasion of Israel take place?
 It will occur at a time when Israel will be dwelling in safety and peace in its own land and operating with its guard down (Ezekiel 38:10-15).
 I promise you that none of that applies to Israel’s current state, and so we must be dealing with a future event.
 And what could cause Israel to feel safe enough to uncharacteristically drop its guard this way?
 I would suggest that it’s that peace treaty Israel signs with the Antichrist and his revived Roman empire.
-If this interpretation is correct, it means that very, very shortly after the signing of that treaty, Russia’s coalition army will roll into Israel and quickly meets its doom.
+If this interpretation is correct, it means that very, very shortly after the signing of that treaty, Russia’s coalition army will roll into Israel and quickly meet its doom.
 This would explain how the people of Israel could use that weaponry as fuel for seven years (the seven years of the tribulation period), with the number seven being only slightly rounded up and used generally.
+Then again, it’s also possible that Israel using those weapons as fuel for seven years might extend into the time of Christ’s Millennial Reign upon the earth, which will begin with His Second Coming at the conclusion of the tribulation period.

 Seal #3 (Revelation 6:5-6): The Rider on the Black Horse